 Here are some ways that we are building a passive income:

 Many people don’t believe you can make money from blogging, or else they just don’t understand how.
-The biggest way we have managed to monetize our blog is through affiliate marketing.
+The biggest way we have managed to monetize our blog is through ads and affiliate marketing.
 If you want to learn more about affiliate marketing, Lindsay wrote all about it in this post, We’re Finally Making Money From Blogging and Here’s How You Can Too!
+Making money from blogging really comes down to producing consistent and helpful content, building an audience, gaining traffic, and TIME!
+Lindsay always loves helping other bloggers, so feel free to contact us if you’d like her FREE tips or consulting.

 We’ve also received several free tours and activities in the places we’ve visited by reaching out and offering to provide blogging content, social media promotion, reviews, and/or quality photos.
 We’ve gotten complimentary cruises, kayak rentals, wine tours, and more!
 This is a great exchange that allows us to enjoy all the fun tourist attractions without living like we’re always on vacation.